 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
-The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
-As of April 30, 2006 and 2007, based upon the level of historical taxable losses, valuation allowances of \$10,054,000 and \$13,203,000, respectively, were recorded in accordance with the provisions of

-SFAS No. 109.
-The valuation allowance increased \$2,697,000, \$2,436,000 and \$3,149,000 during the years ended April 30, 2005, 2006 and 2007, respectively.
+The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences and carryforwards become deductible or utilized.
+As of April 30, 2007 and 2008, based upon the level of historical taxable losses, valuation allowances of \$13,203,000 and \$19,452,000, respectively, were recorded in accordance with the provisions of SFAS No. 109, Accounting for Income Taxes.
+The valuation allowance increased \$2,436,000, \$3,149,000 and \$6,249,000 during the years ended April 30, 2006, 2007 and 2008, respectively.

-As of April 30, 2007, the Company had net operating loss carryforwards for Federal income tax purposes of approximately \$24,200,000, which begin to expire in 2009.
-The Company also had federal research and development credit carryforwards of approximately \$761,000 as of April 30, 2007, which begin to expire in 2012.
+As of April 30, 2008, the Company had net operating loss carryforwards for Federal income tax purposes of approximately \$32,200,000, which begin to expire in 2009.
+The Company also had Federal research and development tax credit carryforwards of approximately \$882,000 as of April 30, 2008, which begin to expire in 2012.
 The Tax Reform Act of 1986 contains provisions that limit the utilization of net operating loss and tax credit carryforwards if there has been an ownership change, as defined.
 Such an ownership change, as described in Section 382 of the Internal Revenue Code, may limit the Company's ability to utilize its net operating loss and tax credit carryforwards on a yearly basis.
-Foreign loss before income taxes was \$527,974, \$982,934 and \$2,289,834 for the years ended April 30, 2005, 2006 and 2007, respectively.
-As of April 30, 2007, foreign net operating loss carryforwards were approximately \$6,300,000.
+Foreign loss before income taxes was \$982,934, \$2,289,834, and \$3,370,619 for the years ended April 30, 2006, 2007 and 2008, respectively.
+As of April 30, 2008, foreign net operating loss carryforwards were approximately \$11,500,000.
 These losses can be carried forward indefinitely, but the Company's ability to utilize these carryforwards may be limited in the event of an ownership change.

-During the years ended April 30, 2005 and 2006, the Company sold a portion of its New Jersey state net operating loss carryforwards and research and development credits to a company for net proceeds of \$29,335 and \$143,963, respectively, resulting in the recognition of income tax benefits in the accompanying consolidated statements of operations.
+During the year ended April 30, 2006, the Company sold a portion of its New Jersey state net operating losses and research and development credits to a company for net proceeds of \$143,963 resulting in the recognition of an income tax benefit in the accompanying consolidated statements of operations.